chrmrtns/safefonts/readme.txt

 * WordPress 6.5+ Font Library support
 * Works with all blocks that support typography
 * No configuration needed

+**🎨 CSS Variables Support**
+* Automatic CSS variables generation for all fonts
+* Use var(--safefonts-font-slug) in custom CSS
+* Works with any theme or builder supporting CSS custom properties
+* Dedicated CSS Reference page with comprehensive documentation

 **🎥 Quick Start Video**